PierreLorenzi/HyperCardPreview/StackFormat.md

 0x1B4 | SInt32 | ID of the [Style Block](#style-block).
 If zero, the block doesn't exist.
 0x1B8 | Size | Size of the stack, in pixels.
 If zero, it is 512 pixels wide and 342 pixels high.
-0x1BC | SInt32 | *Field not used*  (but it is still read sometimes, as a block ID) 0x1C0 | Pascal String | *Field not used* (it is a path, it is still present in the Home stacks but its purpose is not clear at all)
+0x1BC | SInt32 | *Field not used*  (but it is still read sometimes, as a block ID) 0x1C0 | Pascal String | *Field not used* (it is a path, it is still present in the Home stacks but it is never changed and doesn't seem to have any purpose)
 0x2C0 | [Pattern Image](#pattern-image)[40] | The 40 patterns of the stack
 0x400 | [Free Block Reference](#free-block-reference)[] | Table of the [Free Blocks](#free-block), there is one reference for every [Free Block](#free-block).
 The number of [Free Blocks](#free-block) is given earlier.
 *variable* | *bytes* | *=0*